-Experimental digital exhibition / drift / identity / machine image
+Experimental digital exhibition / drft / identity / machine image

 Drftless

-A visual investigation into the point where generative systems begin to drift beyond the artist’s control.
+A visual investigation into the point where generative systems begin to move beyond the artist’s instruction.
 This is not a neat portfolio.
 It is a field of evidence: identity fragments, synthetic humans, repeated prompts, cultural symbols and forms that keep mutating while trying to hold shape.

 Union Jack portrait

-The site holds together several strands of work: synthetic humans, identity systems, the North-East character sequence, cultural mutation, symbolic Britishness, and the early visual investigations that became Drftless.
+Drftless holds together synthetic humans, identity systems, the North-East character sequence, cultural mutation, symbolic Britishness, and the visual investigations that became Drft Literacy.

 Identity fragments and symbolic portraits